j19sch/j19sch.github.io/posts/clj3-and-and-or-being-weird.md

 (mult4_if_int "two")  ; => nil
 ```

 So for `and` I have trouble seeing a use case for this behavior.
-For `or` there is an [example](https://clojuredocs.org/clojure.core/or#example-5e4010ebe4b0ca44402ef82d) in the Clojure docs, using it to return a default value if our function returns `nil`:
+For `or` there is an [example](https://clojuredocs.org/clojure.core/or#example-5e4010ebe4b0ca44402ef82d) in the Clojure docs, using it to return a default value if the function returns `nil`:
 ```Clojure
 (or (mult2_if_int 4) "that was not a number")       ; => 4
 (or (mult2_if_int "four") "that was not a number")  ; => "that was not a number"